apache/sis-site/source/code-patterns.md

 Before to sort programmatic names for human reading, consider replacing all occurrences of the underscore character (`'_'`) by the space character (`' '`).
-The ASCII value of the underscore character is greater than `'Z'` but lower than `'a'`, which sometime produce unexpected sort results.
+The ASCII value of the underscore character is greater than `'Z'` but lower than `'a'`, which sometimes produce unexpected sort results.
 For example `"Foo_bar"` is sorted _between_ `"FooBar"` and `"Foobar"`.
 The space character produces more consistent sort results because its ASCII value is less than any printable character, so `"Foo bar"` is sorted before both `"FooBar"` and `"Foobar"`.